Take These Steps Before You Buy a Home

 4. Work with a Mortgage Professional – While Getting a Home in Texas

 Real estate websites make it easy for would-be home buyers to contact the listing agent for any property and set up a showing.
 However, you should choose your real estate agent as carefully as you choose your mortgage lender!

-When you start looking to buy a house, you should also look closely at local real estate agents and pick someone with a good reputation.
+When you start looking to buy a house in Texas, you should also look closely at local real estate agents and pick someone with a good reputation.
 Just like choosing a mortgage lender, you want to go with someone who will look out for your best interests in this process.

-In most states, home sellers must fill out a Seller’s Disclosure Notice in addition to many other forms.
+In Texas, home sellers must fill out a Seller’s Disclosure Notice in addition to many other forms.
 This disclosure notice informs potential buyers about any problems with the home that the current homeowner is aware of.

-While legally this disclosure must be completely honest and transparent, before buying a house, it is a good idea to hire a private home inspector.
+While legally this disclosure must be completely honest and transparent, before buying a house in Texas it is a good idea to hire a private home inspector.
 Homeowners may not be aware of an upcoming problem or could have forgotten to list something on the disclosure form.
 A home inspection is one of the best ways to protect yourself.

-What You Should Know Before Buying a House – Wrap up
+The Takeaway: What You Should Know Before Buying a House in Texas

 We can’t emphasize enough the benefits of knowing your financial situation before jumping into a mortgage.
 Consulting a mortgage calculator and being aware of key financial details (your credit score, DTI, and budget) will help with the pre-approval process.